AlinNast/AIModel/README.md

           Evaluation loss: 2.1928908824920654
           sari.

-3. Already some improvement, next step is to look at the hidden layer activation, The way Tanh works in the backprobagation can be ellusive, the derivative of tanh(x) = 1 - tanh**2(x) this means that if a neuron will have a value close to 1 or -1, in the loss.backward() phase its gradient will be calculated as nearly 0, which makes it hard to train, even inactive, and this is undesired.
+3. Already some improvement, next step is to look at the hidden layer activation, The way Tanh works in the backprobagation can be ellusive, the derivative of tanh(x) = 1 - tanh**2(x) this means that if a neuron will have a value close to 1 or -1, in the loss.backward() phase its gradient will be calculated as nearly 0, which makes it hard to train, even inactive, and this is undesired.more about the tanh function here: https://fr.wikipedia.org/wiki/Tangente_hyperbolique.
 To fix this. the same technique will be applied to the hidden layer, W1 * 0.1 and b * 0.1.
 The goal is to reduce high values not to remove all the entropy, the results are here:

           MLP Initialized
           Layers created in 0.001290299987886101 sec